-Description of Registrant
+Description of the Company

-The Registrant is a holding company.
+The Company is a holding company.
 At present, it owns almost 95% of its subsidiary, MCHC, which is currently invested in real estate assets and in bond and stock investments and in shares of its subsidiaries.
-Most of the Registrant's indirect operating subsidiaries, i.e. MCHC's subsidiaries, are in development of infrastructure projects, as well as landholding and development.
-The Registrant also owns 30% of PTC, a software servicing development company, and 35% of BPOI, which it acquired in 2004 and 2005, respectively.
+Most of the Company's indirect operating subsidiaries, i.e. MCHC's subsidiaries, are in development of infrastructure projects, as well as landholding and development.
+The Company also owns 30% of PTC, a software servicing development company, and 35% of BPOI, which it acquired in 2004 and 2005, respectively.